ARM is working to make a difference in affordable housing.

 Save the Family’s Transitional Program was designed to promote self-sufficiency and stabilize family lifestyles with the community through intensive job training, life skills training, and counseling.
 We quickly discovered, however, that as these families became employed after training, their entry level wages were often not enough to obtain and maintain housing in line with their wage earnings.
 The lack of affordable housing for these families–often headed by single women heads of households–seemed to perpetuate the cycle of homelessness.
 ARM, therefore, was created in 1994 as another stepping-stone to self-sufficiency, enabling clients to pay below-market rates for their housing.

-Since its beginnings, ARM has purchased more than 125 affordable housing units used as rentals.
+Since its beginnings, ARM has purchased nearly 150 affordable housing units used as rentals.
 A Property Management Coordinator and Maintenance Technicians oversee rehabilitating and maintaining the units by way of grant funding, volunteer groups, and in-kind donations.

 - All appliances are included in rent.
 Washer/dryer are not always available.